strongbrewio/strongbrewio.github.io/_posts/2018-04-11-rxjs-polling.md

 }
 ```

 Now that we have a stream that is fired every time the button is clicked, we can simply use the same way of working that we had before.
-Just know, our 'source' stream is not a `timer` but a `subject`.
+But now, our 'source' stream is not a `timer` but a `subject`.

 ```typescript
 this.manualRefresh